 How did it all go?

 Occasionally, problems happen during an anaesthetic which may affect you the next time you need an anaesthetic.
 For example, you may have had an allergic reaction to a drug, or it may have been difficult to place a breathing tube in your airway.
-Your anaesthetist will tell you about anything significant that has happened.
-It is important to keep a note of this so you can tell an anaesthetist in the future.
+Your anaesthetist will have told you about anything significant that has happened.
+It will be recorded in your hospital notes and your GP should be told.
+It is helpful though to ask for a letter explaining the problem if one is not offered.
+You can then make sure that any future anaesthetist knows all about it – particularly at a different hospital or overseas.

 After an anaesthetic